OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 	generator.generateKey();
 ```

-Note that in Android Nougat (7.0), it is possible to use <code>setInvalidatedByBiometricEnrollment(boolean)</code> as a method to implement fingerprint authentication.
-When the value is set to “true,” an existing fingerprint will not be invalidated when new fingerprints are enrolled.
+Note that in Android Nougat (7.0), it is possible to use `setInvalidatedByBiometricEnrollment(boolean)` as a method to implement fingerprint authentication.
+When the value is set to "true", an existing fingerprint will not be invalidated when new fingerprints are enrolled.
 Though this provides a degree of convenience for a user, it creates vulnerability by offering an opportunity where an attacker could add their fingerprint.

 To perform encryption or decryption, create a <code>Cipher</code> object and initialize it with the AES key.